Using the Sponging On Paint Technique

-Although it makes use of 3-4 colors, sponging on is probably the easiest way to make a wall look rich with texture and dimension.
-It uses a sea sponge, a scrap cardboard substrate to remove excess paint and 3 or more colors for effect.
+Although it makes use of 3-4 colors, the sponging on paint technique is probably the easiest way to make a wall look rich with texture and dimension.
+It uses a sea sponge, a scrap cardboard substrate to remove excess paint, and 3 or more colors for effect.

-Prepare with your base coat- usually a color that is markedly lighter than your complimentary colors that will be sponged on.
+Prepare with your base coat- usually a color that is markedly lighter than your complementary colors that will be sponged on.

 Beginning to Paint:

-Using your paint brush, apply your darkest color on the sea sponge.
-You cannot dip the sponge directly into the paint as it will ruin the subtly effects the sponge provides.
+Using your paintbrush, apply your darkest color on the sea sponge.
+Be careful not to dip the sponge directly into the paint as it will ruin the subtle effects the sponge provides.
 After you have applied the paint to the sponge, gently pat it twice on your scrap piece of paper or cardboard to remove excess paint.

 Applying the First Coat: